CLPSAW/Fractal-Space-Fan-Made-Level-Editor-Builds/README.md

 - 3 new objects [FLAME TRAP]; [INVISIBLE COLLIDER]; [END TRIGGER]
 - Several new options to existing objects

+FRAKKED CHECKPOINT SYSTEM
+Created on July 9, 2025
+Notable features:
+- A broken checkpoint system that allows the player to instantly respawn at the beginning of the level,
+- but doesn't save object placements and keeps all previously used events already triggered.

 VERSION 0.2.2 (Major)
 Created on July 20, 2025
 Notable features: